osgigeek/aop-guice-prototype/README.md

 * `com.sandeep.aop.annotations`: Contains all annotations which trigger cross cutting concerns
 * `com.sandeep.aop.guice`: Contains all code which is related to google guice.
 This is extensions to guice modules which allow injecting behavior.
-* com.sandeep.aop.trace: Contains code which illustrates how tracing is enabled using Guice for HTTP and Kafka classes
+* `com.sandeep.aop.trace`: Contains code which illustrates how tracing is enabled using Guice for HTTP and Kafka classes
-* com.sandeep.aop.traced: Contains code which is being traced
+* `com.sandeep.aop.traced`: Contains code which is being traced

 ### Test Code